Expert answers to all your business insurance questions.

 Broadly speaking, workers’ comp will cover medical bills and lost wages caused by an injury or illness that is work-related.
 An injured worker might also receive financial support for rehabilitation and job training if the injury has made it impossible for them to continue working in the same line of work.
 And, if the worst happens, workers’ comp will also provide death benefits.
 (You should also know that there’s no financial cap to the benefits provided by workers’ comp.
 For example, a serious injury resulting in a disability might require payments for the rest of a worker’s life.
 Workers’ comp coverage allows for this.)

 For example, if you run a small barbershop and an employee accidentally cuts their hand on a blade, workers’ comp will pay for the cost of the visit to the urgent care facility.
-Or, if continued exposure to a chemical solvent has resulted in breathing problems for one of your employees, workers’ comp will cover their ongoing medical treatment (as well as job retraining if they need to move to another position because of their illness).
+Or, if continued exposure to a chemical solvent has resulted in breathing problems for one of your employees, workers’ compensation insurance will cover their ongoing medical treatment (as well as job retraining if they need to move to another position because of their illness).
 It’s pretty straightforward in most cases.

 Here are a few examples of workers’ comp benefits: